yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 }
 ```

-Now we can check that is it working by calling the method on the object.
+Now we can check that it's working by calling the method on the object.
 This looks a lot like the syntax when we call on properties, but we need to **call** the function using the `()`.

 ```swift
 var newScholar = Scholar(scholarName: "Amy", scholarGrade : 11)